blahosyl/enlightened-publishing/README.md

 ## Design

-As detailed in the [UX section](#user-experience), the target audience for this website is typically a more senior and B2B-minded cohort.
+As detailed in the [UX section](#user-experience), the target audience for this website is typically a more senior and B2B-minded cohort, with busy workloads and packed schedules.
 Consequently, the design skewes towards minimalism, being clear-cut and avoiding unnecessary visual clutter, such as excessive borders and shadows, elements of very different shapes, background images behind normal text, and auto-moving elements of all kinds.

 This aligns perfectly with accessibility considerations, as detailed in the [Accessibility](#accessibility) section.